awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 # RDS for Oracle character sets<a name="Appendix.OracleCharacterSets"></a>

-Amazon RDS for Oracle supports two types of character sets: the DB character set and national character set\.
+RDS for Oracle supports two types of character sets: the DB character set and national character set\.

 ## DB character set<a name="Appendix.OracleCharacterSets.db-character-set"></a>